 According to the Internal Revenue Service (IRS), the damages you recover through a personal injury settlement do not constitute taxable income.
 However, if you receive punitive damages, the IRS does consider that compensation is taxable income and thus will tax those damages.

 Courts award punitive damages to punish a defendant for particularly egregious action and to discourage similar behavior in the future, not as compensation for the expenses and impacts of your injury but as a financial consequence for particularly wanton recklessness on behalf of the defendant.
 Because the compensation does not stem directly from your injuries, the IRS considers it as taxable income.

-Do I Need an Attorney?
+Do I Need a Spring Hill Personal Injury Attorney?
 Can I File a Personal Injury Claim on My Own?